ksu-cs-textbooks/cis300/content/appendix/syntax/enumerators.md

 }
 ```

-However, the above example illustrates a more general technique that can be used when we don't have the desired enumerator already available.
-For instance, continuing the above example, suppose we wish to define a **Keys** property to get an **IEnumerable\<KeyValuePair\<TKey, TValue\>\>** that iterates through the keys in the dictionary.
+However, the first solution illustrates a more general technique that can be used when we don't have the desired enumerator already available.
+For instance, continuing the above example, suppose we wish to define a **Keys** property to get an **IEnumerable\<TKey\>** that iterates through the keys in the dictionary.
 Because the dictionary now supports a **foreach** loop, we can define this code to iterate through the key-value pairs in the dictionary, rather than the key-value pairs stored in the **List\<KeyVauePair\<TKey, TValue\>\>**:

 ```C#
 public IEnumerable<TKey> Keys